Robert Francis Joyce

-Robert Francis Joyce (October 7, 1896—September 2, 1990) was an American prelate of the Roman Catholic Church.
+Robert Francis Joyce (October 7, 1896—September 2, 1990) was an American prelate of the Catholic Church.
 He served as bishop of the Diocese of Burlington in Vermont from 1956 to 1971.

 Biography

+Early life

 Robert Joyce was born on October 7, 1896, in Proctor, Vermont, to Patrick Joseph and Ellen (née Connor) Joyce.
-After graduating from Proctor High School, he studied at the University of Vermont in Burlington and the Grand Seminary of Montreal in Montreal, Quebec.
+After graduating from Proctor High School, he studied at the University of Vermont in Burlington, Vermont, and the Grand Seminary of Montreal in Montreal, Quebec.

+Priesthood

-Joyce was ordained to the priesthood for the Diocese of Burlington by Bishop Joseph John Rice on 26 May 1923.
-Joyce then did pastoral work in the diocese until 1927, when he became principal of the Cathedral High School in South Burlington, Vermont.
+Joyce was ordained to the priesthood in Burlington for the diocese of Burlington by Bishop Joseph John Rice in Burlington on May 26, 1923.
+Joyce then did pastoral work in the diocese until 1927, when he was appointed principal of the Cathedral High School in South Burlington, Vermont.
 He resumed his pastoral ministry in 1932.

-Joyce enlisted in the US Army Chaplain Corps in 1943, serving there until 1946.
-He later served as a pro-synodal judge and diocesan director of the Holy Name Society.
+After the American entry into World War II in December 1941, Joyce enlisted in the US Army Chaplain Corps in 1943.
+After the end of the war, he was discharged from the Army in 1946.
+He later served as a pro-synodal judge and diocesan director of the diocesan Holy Name Society.

 Auxiliary Bishop and Bishop of Burlington

-On July 8 1954, Joyce was appointed auxiliary bishop of the Diocese of Burlington and Titular Bishop of Citium by Pope Pius XII.
-He received his episcopal consecration on October 28, 1954, from Bishop Edward Ryan, with Bishops Matthew Brady and Bernard Flanagan serving as co-consecrators.
+On July 8, 1954, Joyce was appointed auxiliary bishop of Burlington and titular bishop of Citium by Pope Pius XII.
+He received his episcopal consecration at the Cathedral of the Immaculate Conception in Burlington on October 28, 1954, from Bishop Edward Ryan, with Bishops Matthew Brady and Bernard Flanagan serving as co-consecrators.